puppetlabs/puppet-vscode/client/README.md

 **Note - This is an experimental feature**

-The Puppet extension is able to debug the compilation of a Puppet manifest, much like a Go, PowerShell, C# etc.  The debugger supports:
+The Puppet extension is able to debug the compilation of a Puppet manifest, much like the Go, PowerShell, and C# languages.
+The debugger supports:

 * Line breakpoints but not conditions on those breakpoints
 * Function breakpoints